Site icon Sierra Living Concepts Blog

 The chest above is the perfect mix of modern industrial and classic art deco.
 If you’re looking for a perfect conversation starter, this is it.

 Have you heard of Chip and Joanna Gaines?
-They’ve taken farmhouse style to the next level and have ship lapped all of Waco in the process.
-Because of them, farmhouse style homes and furniture has exploded in popularity over the last few years.
+They’ve taken farmhouse style to the next level and have slapped all of Waco in the process.
+Because of them, farmhouse-style homes and furniture have exploded in popularity over the last few years.

-Most farmhouse homes are dominated by neutrals, but that doesn’t mean you can’t add a pop of personality into your design.
-The console above would fit perfectly into any farmhouse home, while acting as a focal point for space.
+Most farmhouse homes are dominated by neutrals, but that doesn’t mean you can’t add a pop of personality to your design.
+The console above would fit perfectly into any farmhouse home while acting as a focal point for space.

 Which one of the styles above is your favorite?
 Let us know in the comments below.